hwangbro/RedTournament/restream_guide.md

 ### Runner discord setup
 - Once the runners are setup, have them remain in the voice chat and server deafen/mute them.
+- Move the runners to one of the #Tournament-Room-X voice channels
 - If you need to reach out for any reason, undeafen/unmute them, switch to their channel on **your** discord independently of the restream and talk to them.

 ## Race Start